 Dr. Thorne joined the plastic surgery faculty at NYU and opened his private practice in 1989.
 He served as Chief of Plastic Surgery at the Bellevue Hospital for 10 years and as Program Director of the NYU Plastic Surgery Residency for 10 years.
 Dr. Thorne is Chairman of the Department of Plastic Surgery at Lenox Hill Hospital and Manhattan Eye, Ear and Throat Hospital.
 Dr. Thorne has an international reputation for cosmetic surgery and for several areas within pediatric plastic surgery including ear reconstruction/otoplasty, giant congenital nevi and facial deformities.

-Dr. Thorne has spent 25 years performing, teaching and writing about Plastic Surgery and will take over as President of the American Society for Aesthetic Plastic Surgery, the only society within Plastic Surgery totally dedicated to cosmetic surgery, in 2 years He has served as Chair of the American Board of Plastic Surgery and President of the Northeastern Society of Plastic Surgeons.
+Dr. Thorne has spent over 30 years performing, teaching and writing about Plastic Surgery.
+He is the President of the American Society for Aesthetic Plastic Surgery, the only society within Plastic Surgery totally dedicated to cosmetic surgery, in 2 years He has served as Chair of the American Board of Plastic Surgery and President of the Northeastern Society of Plastic Surgeons.
 Dr. Thorne has published 50 articles and 23 book chapters and is the Editor-in-Chief of the Grabb and Smith Plastic Surgery textbook, the most important single-volume textbook in all of plastic surgery.
 He has served as the Cosmetic Surgery Section editor for the Journal of Plastic and Reconstructive Plastic Surgery and is a member of numerous national and international societies in plastic surgery.